ropensci/tidyqpcr/README.md

 Individual R functions are also documented, use R's standard help system after loading the package, e.g. `?create_blank_plate`.
 To see a list of all the functions and links to their help pages use `help(package="tidyqpcr")`.

+# Contribute

+We would be delighted to work with you to answer questions, add features, and fix problems.
+Please [file an issue](https://github.com/ewallace/tidyqpcr/issues) or email Edward dot Wallace at his University email address, (ed.ac.uk).

+We will be following the [code of conduct from the tidyverse](https://dplyr.tidyverse.org/CODE_OF_CONDUCT).